 How the Finnish Red Cross is using donated funds in the Ukraine crisis

-The Red Cross helps people affected by the crisis in Ukraine, both in Ukraine and in its neighboring countries.
-Assistance is also provided in the countries where people have fled – including Finland.
+The Red Cross is helping people affected by the Ukraine crisis in both Ukraine and its neighbouring countries.
+It has also provided help in countries where people have fled to, including Finland.

-The key objective of our aid is to meet basic needs: to offer food, water and health care to people suffering from the conflict and provide a roof over their heads for people who have fled their homes.
+The key objective of our aid is to meet basic needs: to offer food, water and health care to people suffering from the conflict, provide housing for people who have fled their homes and support people’s livelihoods in the middle of the conflict.

 Funds donated to the Finnish Red Cross used for aid work